LetsGetSwiftyy/codepathProject/README.md

 - [x] Apple Watch data will be privatized and utilized solely for the user.

-- [ ] The playlist generated will be reasonably adjusted according to the Apple Watch data.

-- [ ] The user will be able to connect to Spotify
+- [X] The user will be able to connect to Spotify

 - [x] The App will be able to track the users BPM